 The only time a police officer might stop a driver who committed no traffic infraction is when the driver or the vehicle matches the description of a suspect.
 Thus, police officers have limited authority when enforcing traffic laws.

-Know Your Rights When You’re Pulled Over in West Palm Beach
+Know Your Rights When You’re Pulled Over in Palm Beach County

 Do Police Always Need a Warrant to Search My Car?